cedx/ngx-webstorage/doc/usage/events.md

 }
 ```

-The changes are expressed as a map of [`SimpleChange`](https://angular.io/api/core/SimpleChange) instances, where a `null` property indicates an absence of value:
+The changes are expressed as a map of [`SimpleChange`](https://angular.io/api/core/SimpleChange) instances, where a `undefined` property indicates an absence of value:

 ```ts
 import {Component, OnInit} from '@angular/core';